Step-By-Step Install & Review for Unique Style Racing’s 3rd Gen Tacoma LED Mirror Turn Signal Lights

 Now that the wire is in the engine bay, route it along the floor of the bay towards the front headlight assembly.
 Once there, locate the DRL plug on the back of the headlight assembly.

-On the driver’s side, there will be plenty of room to make a connection, but on the passenger side, it may be more convenient to remove the windshield wiper fluid reservoir by removing the two 10mm bolts.
+There will be plenty of room to make a connection on the driver’s side, but on the passenger side, it may be more convenient to remove the windshield wiper fluid reservoir by removing the two 10mm bolts.
 This will give you more room to access the DRL wire.

 Once you’ve found the wire which controls the DRLs, it’s as easy as splicing the black wire onto the off-colored wire on the outside of the plug.
 I had to remove a bit of electrical tape to have enough of the off-colored wire to work with.

 In my Tacoma, this wire was orange but could be blue or green on another truck.
 It should not be the black or red wire and should be off to the side of the other two wires.
 Using the supplied quick connector, attach the black power wire to the DRL circuit.
 I chose to tape up the connection to make sure it was protected.

 Step 16.
 Test DRL Function

 Now that your wire is connected to the DRL, check to make sure the turn signal light runs white when your DRL’s are on, and switch to an amber flash when your turn signal is activated.
 Once verified, you can begin reassembling your door panel.